grafana/agent/docs/configuration-reference.md

   # prometheus.global.scrape_timeout.
   [scrape_timeout: <duration> | default = <global_config.scrape_timeout>]

   # Allows for relabeling labels on the target.
   relabel_configs:
     [- <relabel_config> ... ]

   # Relabel metrics coming from the integration, allowing to drop series
   # from the integration that you don't care about.
   metric_relabel_configs:
     [ - <relabel_config> ... ]

 # Controls the node_exporter integration
 node_exporter: <node_exporter_config>

+# Automatically collect metrics from enabled integrations.
+If disabled,
+# integrations will be run but not scraped and thus not remote_written.
+Metrics
+# for integrations will be exposed at /integrations/<integration_key>/metrics
+# and can be scraped by an external process.
+[scrape_integrations: <boolean> | default = true]

 # When true, replaces the instance label with the hostname of the machine,
 # rather than 127.0.0.1:<server.http_listen_port>.
 Useful when running multiple
 # Agents with the same integrations and uniquely identifying where metrics are
 # coming from.
 [replace_instance_label: <boolean> | default = true]